atifmansoor/expo-screenshot-logger/README.md

 ### View Screenshots

-1. Run your app with `npx expo start`
+1. **Start your app**: Run `npx expo start`
-2. Press `shift+m` to open dev tools
+2. **Open dev tools**: Press `shift+m` to open Expo dev tools
-3. Click "Screenshot Logger" in the tools list
+3. **Find the plugin**: Click "Screenshot Logger" in the tools list
-4. Capture screenshots in your app
+4. **Capture screenshots**: Use the dynamic import pattern in your app
+5. **Copy images**:
-5. Click "📋 Copy Data URL" to share with AI assistants
+   - Click "📋 Copy Image" button, OR
+   - Click on any thumbnail to zoom in, then right-click and select "Copy Image" from context menu
+6. **Share with AI**: Paste directly into messaging apps or AI assistants like Claude, ChatGPT, etc.

 ## 🤝 Contributing